PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

 ### Introduction

 [VisualDL](https://github.com/PaddlePaddle/VisualDL/blob/develop/README_CN.md) is a visualization tool of PaddlePaddle, provides a variety of charts to show the trends of parameters, and visualizes model structures, data samples, high-dimensional data distributions, etc. After version 2.5, a new feature of serving deployment visualization is added.
 It mainly provides the functions of loading and editing the model repository, service management and monitoring, and providing the client to test service.
 You can directly load a  initial model repository in FastDeploy examples, and complete the download of model resources required and modification of the model configuration file on VisualDL.
-Then start the fastdeployserver to deploy a certain model repository, monitor the service log and metrics, and help users make quick test and verification of deployed services.
+Then start the fastdeployserver to deploy a certain model repository, monitor the service log and metrics, and help you make quick test and verification of deployed services.

 ### Pre-requisite

-In order to use this function, users need to install fastdeployserver in the environment.
+In order to use this function, you need to install fastdeployserver in the environment.
 You can directly use fastdeployserver by downloading the docker image of fastdeploy.

 - CPU docker image
 ```bash